bigwhoman/Socket-Programming-Workshop/README.md

 got message from client : ack
 got message from client : hello world
 ```
+# Async Connection Handling
-Now the problem is that this connection is blocking and the can't simultaniously listen and answer to multiple connection.
+Now the problem is that the previous connection is blocking and the server can't simultaniously listen and answer to multiple connections.
 This is the part where asyncio comes in place.

 ### async_server.py
 ```python